CNC Kink: How to Play With Consensual Non-Consent

 Ethical Concerns: The Fine Line

 CNC isn’t for everyone.
-And here’s where it gets real:
+And here’s why:

 The erotic charge of CNC is exactly what makes it risky.
 When something looks like harm, feels emotionally jarring, and taps into shame, it’s very easy to cross a line — even accidentally.